-Career Resources
+Career Development

-The Career Resources Office assists students and alumni on all Sandburg campuses with career preparation needs.
+The Career Development Office assists students and alumni on all Sandburg campuses with career preparation needs.
 The following resources are available free of charge:

-- Employability Skills Academy: Provides learning experiences that may effectively improve the success rate in gaining and retaining employment; provide training and assessments to establish and promote an individual's impact in the workplace; and build employable resumes and cover letters. - Career Expo: Held each spring on the Main Campus in Galesburg.
-The expo provides an excellent way to meet potential employers, learn about their organizational needs and see which career is right for you. - Career Mentoring Program: The Carl Sandburg College mentoring team is dedicated to providing caring mentors to students pursuing their academic careers.
-Mentor/mentee partnerships are established at the beginning of each semester and continue until the mentee completes his/her semester coursework. - Federal Work Study program: Allows students to work on campus and earn funds to help meet educational costs.
-If a student is awarded FWS and wishes to apply for a job, he/she will need to obtain and complete a Federal Work Study application from the Financial Aid Office.
-The Career Resources Office will then refer the application
+- Employability Skills Academy: Provides learning experiences that may effectively improve the success rate in gaining and retaining employment; provide training and assessments to establish and promote an individual's impact in the workplace; and build employable resumes and cover letters. - Career Expo: This annual, free event is held at the Main Campus in Galesburg each spring.
+This is an excellent way to meet potential employers, learn about their organizational needs, see who is hiring and explore a new career path.